U.S. News Rankings

 |School type||private, coed college|

-When applying to Georgetown College, it's important to note the application deadline is August 1, and the early action deadline and the early decision deadline are October 15 and October 15, respectively.
-Scores for either the ACT or SAT test are due August 15.
+When applying to Georgetown College, it's important to note the application deadline is August 1.
+Scores for either the ACT or SAT test are due August 1.
 The application fee at Georgetown College is $30.
-It is selective, with an acceptance rate of 89.2 percent.
+It is selective, with an acceptance rate of 82.2 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.